 If you have further questions or concerns, please contact the School Office to discuss them.

+All children should bring a freshly prepared snack to eat during class.
 Fresh fruit and vegetables (apples, melon, carrot sticks, etc.), cheese, crackers, muffins, bagels, breads, cream cheese, or other spreads are some suggestions.
-Please do not send cookies, cupcakes, individual snack cups, juice boxes, nuts, grapes, hot dogs, popcorn, soda, or candy of any kind.
+Please do not send cookies, cupcakes, juice boxes, popcorn, soda, or candy of any kind.

 In the Primary we celebrate birthdays at circle time by singing “Happy Birthday” and having a “Walk Around the Sun”.
 Please bring photos/stories about the child at birth, one year, two years, etc. for the “Birthday Walk”, the teachers will send home a form to aid you with this.